-Midland College offers traditional and transition options to earn the associate degree in applied science (AAS) for nursing.
 The transition option is for licensed vocational nurses (L.V.N.s) who seek career mobility.
 The traditional option is for students entering the field of nursing.
 Both options require the same general education courses to complete the degree.
 The degree plans specify the required nursing courses for traditional and transition students.

-The transition option awards the L.V.N. credit for vocational nursing licensure as part of the degree requirements.
 L.V.N.s can complete the transition track in three semesters, after earning all of the general education credits for the degree.
-The traditional option requires a minimum of five semesters to complete, including prerequisite requirements.
+The traditional option requires five semesters to complete, including prerequisite requirements.

-Program Locations: The traditional option is taught at the Midland College main campus.
-The L.V.N. to A.D.N. transition option is taught at the Midland College main campus and transmitted via interactive video to Ft.
-Stockton's Williams Regional Technical Training Center (WRTTC).
-Students in the Ft.
-Stockton area can take these nursing courses and selected general education courses at the WRTTC.
-Additionally, clinical instruction is an important component of the nursing program.
-Therefore, various hospitals, clinics and community agencies are used each semester for the clinical component.
+The traditional option is taught at the Midland College main campus.
+The L.V.N. to A.D.N. transition option is taught at the Midland College main campus and transmitted via interactive video to Fort Stockton's Williams Regional Technical Training Center (WRTTC).
+Students in the Fort Stockton area can take nursing courses and selected general education courses at the WRTTC.
+Clinical instruction is an important component of the nursing program.
+Various hospitals, clinics and community agencies are used each semester for the clinical component.
 The F. Marie Hall SimLife Center at Midland College is used for simulated learning experiences.
-Students are responsible for their own transportation for class and clinical assignments.